My Cookie Journey

 NEXT DAY

-• Preheat oven to 375° Line 2 cookie pans with parchment paper.
+• Preheat oven to 375° F (190° C) Line 2 cookie pans with parchment paper.

 GLAZE

-• Zest and juice one whole lemon and add to the powdered sugar.
-After the cookies have cooled, take a ½ teaspoon measuring spoon of the glaze and add to the top of the cookie, use the back of the measuring spoon to spread it around the top of the cookie gently.
-Let the glaze set for 2 hours before storing in a container.
+• After the cookies have cooled, use a ½ teaspoon measuring spoon to add glaze to the top of each cookie.
+Gently spread it around using the back of the spoon.
+Let the glaze set for about 2 hours before storing the cookies in a container.

 Share this recipe